 We rely on strategic partners, including resellers, for certain sales and marketing efforts.
-We plan to continue to establish and maintain similar strategic relationships, and we expect these partners to become an increasingly important aspect of our business.
+We plan to continue to establish and maintain similar strategic relationships as part of our growth strategy, and we expect these partners to become an increasingly important aspect of our business.
 Identifying partners and negotiating terms with them requires significant time and resources, and we are dependent on our ability to negotiate terms that are favorable to us and provide sufficient incentives for our partners to promote our products.
-In addition, we have granted exclusivity to resellers in certain geographies, such as Japan, and so we are entirely dependent on the sales efforts of our resellers in those regions.
+In addition, we have granted exclusivity to resellers in certain geographies for our Enterprise, or UB, segment, such as to our partner Benesse in Japan, and so we are dependent on the sales efforts of our resellers in those regions.
+If we fail to effectively manage our existing resellers, or if our reseller partners are unsuccessful in fulfilling the orders for our products, or if we are unable to enter into arrangements with, and retain a sufficient number of, high quality reseller partners in each of the regions in which they sell products and keep them motivated to sell our products, our ability to sell our products and operating results will be harmed.
+The termination of our relationship with any significant reseller partner may also adversely impact our sales and operating results.

+We also recently announced our strategic partnership with McLaren Racing to build our brand awareness among McLaren Racing's fan base.
 If our partners do no not effectively sell or market our products, choose to promote our competitors' products or otherwise choose not to devote sufficient efforts to our business, our ability to grow our revenue may be impaired, and our results of operations may suffer.